 “Oklahoma City Ballet’s endowment at the Oklahoma City Community Foundation guarantees the long-term success of our growing company and thriving programs,” said Jo Lynne Jones, the John Kirkpatrick executive director of the Oklahoma City Ballet.
 “We look forward to building our investment with the foundation for years to come.”

 “Our endowment fund helps Jesus House sustain our operation and the distribution comes at a great time as we know summer months can be slow giving months,” said Michael Bateman, Jesus House executive director.
 “Thanks to the Oklahoma City Community Foundation for being a valued resource and partner in helping us continue our service to the community.”

-Learn how you can make a gift to a charitable organization endowment at occf.org/coegift.
+To learn how to make a gift to one of the 360 charitable organization endowments, visit occf.org/coegift.